CS150-PACU/Assign02-MortgageCalculator/README.md

 3. Introduce built-in functions from the cmath library

-If you run into any problems with this assignment, it is important that you come and see me or a TA [early]{.ul} so that we can help.
+If you run into any problems with this assignment, it is important that you come and see me or a TA early so that we can help.
 Also, it is very important for you to do this assignment on your own.
 Every assignment you will be doing from now on will require the techniques you learned in class and in the lab.